FileEditor97/Nohi-bot-server-status/README.md

  Discord bot written in Node.js for providing continious status of game server - basic server information and player count (list and graph)
  This is based(fork) on selfhosted variant of "Game Status"/"Server Status" [bot](https://github.com/Ramzi-Sah/game-status-discordbot-selfhosted) by Ramzi-Sah.

+**User interface translated to russian**
+**Интерфейс на русском**

-**NOTE: I'am not into javascript and therefor am not aware of it possibilities and "rules".
+**NOTE: I'm not into javascript and therefor am not aware of it possibilities and "rules".
 Some changes may be incorrect, but this variant serves it purpose for me good.**
 **This repository may be left abandoned after some time as I'm planing on implementing it's features in other language.**

 ## Credits